This page describes the different cases where the dow (date of withdrawal) is applied.

 The date of withdrawal (dow) is by definition the latest date by which any national standard conflicting with an EN has to be withdrawn.
 It is a date common to all CEN National Members.

 As stated in the CEN/CENELEC Internal Regulations – Part 2, the dates of implementation are fixed by the Technical Board (BT).
-In practical terms, the implementation dates are proposed on the Dispatch Notice for Enquiry, Formal Vote and UAP and on the E-balloting platform on Livelink.
+In practical terms, the implementation dates are proposed on the Dispatch Notice for Enquiry and Formal Vote and on the E-balloting platform on Livelink.
 The CEN National Members are invited to vote on the proposed implementation dates at the same time as they vote on the draft EN.

 Unless, in exceptional cases (see below) the responsible CEN/TC proposes another date, the dow proposed will be dav + 6 months.

 The dow should be stated in the foreword of every published text issued by the CEN-CENELEC Management Centre (CCMC).
 Moreover, the dow concerns the EN as a whole.
 It is not possible to exempt any clause, sub-clause or other element of the EN from the application of the dow.